VarunBarad/varunbarad.github.io/_posts/2019-09-30-javascript-30-building-a-drum-kit.md

   - "javascript-30"
 ---

-[Wes Bos][wes-bos-website]{:target="_blank"} has created a [course][js-30-website]{:target="_blank"} to get you confident in your JS skills in 30 days.
+[Wes Bos][wes-bos-website] has created a [course][js-30-website] to get you confident in your JS skills in 30 days.
 In it you work on a new project daily for 30 days and in each project you make something using vanilla JS without any frameworks or libraries.

 Today I started the challenge and first project was to make a drum-kit where different sounds are played based on the keyboard button you press.
 And the corresponding button gets highlighted on screen.